Listen to this Article::

 - First Note Taken From Client – “The client wishes to have a sleeve completed.
-The images they want to include in the design are – An angel, a rosary, clouds, 3 roses and 3 doves.
+The images they want to include in the design are – An angel, a rosary, clouds, three roses and three doves.
 They wish for the design to be open at the should to ensure they can tie into a chest piece they want in the future.
 The angel represents the client’s mother, the 3 doves represent friends they lost in the field and the 3 roses are for siblings.”

-- Third Not Taken From Client – “Client’s skin is mid toned, rougher complexion with bluish undertones.
+- Third Not Taken from Client – “Client’s skin is mid toned, rougher complexion with bluish undertones.
 Mid 30’s, factory worker, ex-military”

 How should we approach this design now that we have all the notes we need to start?